-- · Alert Emergency Responders and tell them location and nature of hazard. - · Wear breathing apparatus plus protective gloves. - · Prevent, by any means available, spillage from entering drains or water course. - · Use water delivered as a fine spray to control fire and cool adjacent area. - · DO NOT approach containers suspected to be hot. - · Cool fire exposed containers with water spray from a protected location. - · If safe to do so, remove containers from path of fire. - · Equipment should be thoroughly decontaminated after use.
+- • - Alert Emergency Responders and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves for fire only. - Prevent, by any means available, spillage from entering drains or water course. - Use fire fighting procedures suitable for surrounding area. - Do not approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - · Equipment should be thoroughly decontaminated after use.